 Weber is a very long-established and highly regarded name in the outdoor grill industry.
 Established in 1893, Weber has been producing charcoal, gas/propane and electric grills ever since.
 However, they have only recently entered the pellet grill market.
 Their first attempts at producing pellet grills are the SmokeFire EX4 and EX6.
 Weber has attempted to bring over their experience and reputation with high-quality propane grills to pellet grills.
-With this post, I’ll discuss the features/designs of these grills and whether I think the SmokeFire EX4 and EX6 live up to Weber’s reputation as a manufacturer of some of the best grills on the market.
+With this post, I’ll discuss the features/designs of these grills and whether I think the SmokeFire EX4 and EX6 live up to Weber’s reputation.

 Introduction To The Weber SmokeFire EX4 and EX6 Pellet Grills